 Burn law in effect

-The Suffolk Fire Marshal’s Office would like to remind citizens the Virginia Department of Forestry 4 p.m.
+The Suffolk Fire Marshal’s Office is reminding citizens the Virginia Department of Forestry 4 p.m.
 Burn Law went into effect Feb.
-15 and will last through April 30.
+15 and lasts through April 30.

 Open burning with a permit is allowed from 4 p.m. to midnight only.
-The Virginia Department of Forestry Burn Law also applies to recreational fires.
-This is an effective tool in the prevention of forest fires.
-Debris burning continues to be the leading cause of forest fires in Virginia.
+The Virginia Department of Forestry Burn Law, as described above, also applies to recreational fires.

-This law prohibits open-air burning (any outdoor fire that is not covered and/or contained within non-flammable barriers) before 4 p.m. if the fire is within 300 feet of the woods or dry grass which could carry fire to the woods.
+This law prohibits burning before 4 p.m.
 Winds usually calm down and the relative humidity levels are on the increase after 4 p.m., both of which reduce the potential for a debris fire or any other open air fire to escape your control.
-Since forest fuels cure during the winter months, the danger of fire is higher in early spring than in summer, when the forest and grasses are green with new growth.

 Email newsletter signup